EducationUSA is the best source for more information on American universities, scholarships, and test preparation.

 The EducationUSA Advisor, based at the American Cultural Center, provides guidance to prospective students, including:

-You can access reference books on U.S. universities, standardized tests, and financial aid at each of the four American Spaces in Niger:
+You can access reference books on U.S. universities, standardized tests, and financial aid at the American Spaces in Niger.

 Scholarships are available for international students wanting to study in the USA.
 However, researching and applying for scholarships requires time, energy, and effort.
 We encourage you to start researching scholarships and financial aid early in the study abroad process.
 Scholarships can be offered by individual universities, charitable foundations, private companies, and individuals.
 The EducationUSA Adviser can provide advice and guidance on financing your studies, but ultimately it is the student’s responsibility to research and apply for scholarships for which they meet the eligibility criteria.